barrett-rob/java-websocket-reverse-proxy/README.md

 # java-websocket-reverse-proxy

+Most of the java websocket examples I've found have been based on, or included a messaging protocol like STOMP.
+This example is the result of looking at how to proxy any message content, without worrying about the messaging protocol.

 Java implementation of a websocket reverse proxy.
 A similar method to the one described in [https://www.nginx.com/blog/websocket-nginx/](https://www.nginx.com/blog/websocket-nginx/), but implemented in Java.
 This could be useful in Java application servers, e.g. Spring Boot.